azoth-lang/azoth.language.reference/src/conversions.md

 "`int64`", "`uint64`", "`int`", "`uint`", "`size`", "`offset`", "`float32`", or "`float64`" can be
 implicitly converted to any other type in the list if the value of the constant expression is within the range of the destination type and can be represented without loss of precision.
-Thus for conversion to "`float32`" and "`float64`" the value must not have more significant bits than be represented by the type.
+Thus for conversion to "`float32`" and "`float64`" the value must not have more significant bits than can be represented by the type.

 ### User-defined Implicit Conversions